The problem? You don’t have any money to invest in starting a clothing business.

 - Navigation.
 Help people discover new products in your boutique by linking bestselling products and categories.

 - Store policies.
 From shipping to returns, giving potential customers this essential information upfront often makes them more comfortable making their first purchase.

 The best part?
 You don’t need tons of cash to get started.
 Start selling online with Shopify’s Starter plan.
 For just $1 per month, you’ll get all the tools you need to sell via social media.

 Mariko Ichikawa found it was easy to get an ecommerce platform up and running for her eponymous brand.
 “Shopify makes it super easy for anyone to create a really nice, professional, and useful website, so long as you do a little research into what themes work best for you, and are willing to pay a little money for their use,” she says.

 6. Decide on your shipping strategy

 How will you get items from your online boutique to your customers?
 Use Shopify Shipping for discounted shipping rates.
-It’ll prevent extra costs that deter almost half of potential customers from making a purchase.
+It will prevent extra costs that deter almost half of potential customers from making a purchase.

-Consider domestic and international shipping rates, and whether you’ll offer free shipping—some 66% of customers are put off if they have to pay for shipping.
-Work around this problem without sacrificing your profits by enforcing a minimum spend threshold, such as “spend $50 for free shipping.”
+Consider domestic and international shipping rates, and whether you’ll offer free shipping—some 78% of shoppers are willing to spend more to qualify for free shipping.
+Put this into practice by enforcing a minimum spend threshold, such as Kerrits’ “Spend $125 for free shipping” offer.